59 Bus: Needham Junction to Watertown Square

 - You can pay by cash on board the bus.

 - Tip: Charlie Cards expire after 5-10 years (new cards have the 10-year expiration).
-Tap your card at a Fare Vending Machine and use the Card/Ticket Information button to find the expiration date under the general information section of the screen.
+New cards have the expiration date written on the lower right.
+If not, you can tap your card at a Fare Vending Machine and use the Card/Ticket Information button to find the expiration date under the general information section of the screen.

 Questions about the Charlie Card or Charlie Ticket?